docker/docs/docker-for-mac/install.md

 ## Download Docker for Mac

-If you have not already done so, please install Docker for Mac.
+If you have not already done so, install Docker for Mac.
 You can download installers from the Stable or beta channel.

 Both Stable and Edge installers come with <a